-The Storage Manager 8.4 client software, SMclient, is a Java-based graphical user interface (GUI).
+The FAStT Storage Manager client software, SMclient, is a Java-based graphical user interface (GUI).

-SMclient enables you to configure, manage, and troubleshoot the following devices in a storage subsystem, either through a host system or through a storage management station:
+SMclient enables you to configure, manage and monitor FAStT storage servers and expansion units in a storage subsystem, either through a host system or through a storage management station.